LABLabUM/LABLabUM.github.io/_pages/team/_posts/2023-06-07-haoyunzhang-staff.md

 grant:
-- The Science and Technology Development Fund, Macao S.A.R (FDCT)    2023-2026 “Exploring cognitive assessment platform and cognitive training protocols for Macau older adults”    Role, Principle Investigator
+- The Science and Technology Development Fund, Macao S.A.R (FDCT)    2023-2026 “Exploring cognitive assessment platform and cognitive training protocols for Macau older adults”    Role: Principle Investigator
-- National Natural Science Foundation of China (NSFC)	 2023-2025 "The effects of cognitive control on aging of language output function and its neural mechanisms: a multilevel, multi-approach, multi-population study"   Role, Principle Investigator
+- National Natural Science Foundation of China (NSFC)	 2023-2025 "The effects of cognitive control on aging of language output function and its neural mechanisms: a multilevel, multi-approach, multi-population study"   Role: Principle Investigator
-- Multi-Year Research Grant, University of Macau (MYRG)	   2023-2024 “Effects of cognitive control on age-related differences in language production”   Role, Principle Investigator
+- Multi-Year Research Grant, University of Macau (MYRG)	   2023-2024 “Effects of cognitive control on age-related differences in language production”   Role: Principle Investigator
 - Startup Research Grant, University of Macau (SRG) 	2022-2025 “The neural bases of lifelong bilingualism effects on age-related differences in language production and executive functions”    Role: Principle Investigator

 course:
 - Brain Simulation and Neuroimaging Techniques (University of Macau, 2022-present)